 This contradicts with the morning routines of several other successful people, where they check email first thing in the morning and answer to them.
 But, I would recommend doing that only if you can stay focused on it and get done with it in 10-15 minutes.

-If your fingers move to other social media apps automatically, then you better off stay from your phone in the morning.
+If your fingers move to other social media apps automatically, then you better stay away from your phone in the morning.
 Because we all know what happens after that.

-Remember that, you pick the morning routines that work for you and makes yourself the most productive.
+Remember that, you pick the morning routines that work for you and make yourself the most productive.

 Mel Robbins suggests you sleep keeping your phone in the other room.
 Because when you wake up if you have your phone near to you, you will end up checking emails (or social media).

 10. They avoid decision fatigue